mtlynch/mtlynch.io/_pages/hiring-content-writers/1-finding-writers.md

 | Large state school | 17           | 3           | TBD             |
 | Small liberal arts school | 8     | 1           | TBD             |

-The quality of candidates is on par with what I've found on Upwork, but the rates are much lower.
+The quality of candidates is on par with what I've found on Upwork, but the wages are far lower.
 On Upwork, writers typically charge between $30-75/hr.
 In my area, typical wages for student jobs are $11-$15/hr.
 I listed my job at $13/hr but it's still competitive with other wages when you take into account its flexibility.
 Students can write articles for me whenever they want from wherever they want, whereas most student employment is babysitting or administrative work, which requires them to appear in a specific place on a rigid schedule.

 {% include image.html file="college-job-board-posting.jpg" alt="Is It Keto posting on a college job board" max_width="600px" class="img-border" img_link=true fig_caption="Is It Keto's job listing on a local college job board" %}